 “Up North – the magical land of cabins, fishing, beer, flannel shirts, and no cell phone service”.
 Anonymous

-Hiking through a magical forest somewhere near Lake Superior, Vivian and I stopped to inspect a tree we could not identify.
+When Vivian and I are in the north country, we relish in its thick canopied isolation.
+Hiking among the tall trees somewhere near Lake Superior, we stopped to inspect a tree we could not identify.
 Just then, a couple walked past and stopped to look at the tree with us.
 It was from them we learned of the app “Seek” that uses the phone’s camera to identify plants and animals.
-From the one simple act of sharing a common interest in nature, Michigan’s north country became an immersive playground of trees, wildflowers and insects for us.
-And always nearby was Lake Superior and its irresistible colorful stones.
-While the expansive ocean-like water caught our attention, we took great interest in the small things that comprise the shoreline and its companion forest.
-Like a child with a new toy, I used my new phone app frequently as we hiked through forests trying to identify wildflowers or trees.
+From the one simple act of sharing a common interest in nature, Michigan’s north country became a playground of trees, wildflowers and insects for us.
+Good thing too as we had several weeks to explore the isolated north country woods and the great lake shoreline that borders them.

 Days earlier as we pulled away from the Madison Campground in Wisconsin, it occurred to me that a month and a half would pass before a city with a population as great or greater than Madison’s would come into our view.
-We were heading in a northerly direction – up north where endless miles of dense pine forests take the place of open farmland.
-Populations of people greater than 30 are few between the northerneastern section of Wisconsin and the eastern portion of Michigan’s Upper Peninsula (UP) where we would spend the next three weeks.
+We were heading in a northerly direction – up north where endless miles of dense forests take the place of open farmland.
+Communities populated with 30 or more people are scarce from the northeastern section of Wisconsin to the eastern portion of Michigan’s Upper Peninsula (UP) where we would spend the next three weeks.

 Towing the fifth wheel from northern Wisconsin through the UP consists of long stretches of two-lane roads where cell phone service or accessible gas stations do not exist.
-It would be several weeks before the RV wheels met interstate highway pavement.
-Only three hundred miles north of Madison, this is a vastly different environment and a totally different vibe.
+A long time would pass before the RV wheels met interstate highway pavement.
+Only three hundred miles north of Madison is a vastly different environment.
 If you are a hardy soul that wants to hide from something or someone, this is your country.

 Just north of Iron River is the well visited Apostle Island National Lakeshore which is about as touristy as it gets in these parts of northern Wisconsin (check out a previous blog about that area).
 Lake Superior’s shoreline is a draw for many people, yet this is not a first choice location among more popular areas.
 What drew Vivian and I here was simply its isolated rivers, streams and lakes, the Great Lake shoreline and wooded areas.
 And there are waterfalls, lots of waterfalls.
 We explored a couple of them in state parks, one in Wisconsin, the other on the Minnesota side.

-After a week spent near Wisconsin’s Lake Superior shoreline, we drove Highway 2 across the Wisconsin-Michigan border into the Upper Peninsula (dah U.P., eh).
+After a week in Iron River, we drove Highway 2 across the Wisconsin-Michigan border into the Upper Peninsula (dah U.P., eh).
 The U.P. comprises 29% of Michigan’s land and contains a declining population that is 3% of the state’s total.
-It contains 16 counties and 60% of its population lives in only four of them.
+Sixty percent of its population lives in four of its 16 counties.
 No surprise, all four counties have a university or college.
-Given the sparse population throughout much of the U.P., staying near scenic and wild Pictured Rocks National Seashore jolted us into tourism reality.
+Given the sparse population throughout much of the U.P., staying near Pictured Rocks National Lakeshore jolted us into tourism reality.

-Despite the tourist appeal, we avoided crowds using our strategy of getting on the trails super early.
+Despite the crowds, we avoided them using our strategy of getting on the trails early morning.
 In fact, the only crowd I experienced was on the boat tour of Pictured Rocks (Vivian passed on this as she had already seen those rocks from a kayak some years ago).
 Enjoy the following two slideshows from Pictured Rocks National Lake Shore which is best described visually.
 The first are scenes taken from our hikes on land overlooking Lake Superior.
 The second slideshow includes images taken from the tour boat along the shoreline overlooking the pictured rocks.